telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

     );
 ```

-For detailed information on the Kendo UI DropDownList configuration for React, refer to its [API documentation]({% slug api_ddl_kendouiforreact %}).
+For detailed information on the on the DropDownList configuration, refer to its [API documentation]({% slug api_ddl_kendouiforreact %}).

 ## Keyboard Navigation